'Invasion' language continues after El Paso Walmart shooting

 Many of the dead and wounded were citizens of Mexico.

 Crusius, 24, surrendered to police after the massacre, saying, “I’m the shooter,” and that he was targeting Mexicans, according to court records.
-Prosecutors have said he drove more than 10 hours from his hometown near Dallas to the largely-Latino border city and published a document online shortly before the shooting that said it was “in response to the Hispanic invasion of Texas.”
+Prosecutors have said he drove more than 10 hours from his hometown near Dallas to the largely-Latino border city.
+Crusius published a document online shortly before opening fire that said his shooting was in response to what he called “the Hispanic invasion of Texas.”

-Shortly after the shooting, Republican Gov. Greg Abbott came under criticism over a fundraising mailer dated the day before the attack that called on his supporters to “defend Texas” from immigrants entering the country illegally.
+Republican Gov. Greg Abbott was criticized for a fundraising mailer dated the day before the attack calling on his supporters to “defend Texas” from immigrants entering the country illegally.
 He responded at the time by saying “mistakes were made” over the mailer, though did not elaborate or assign fault.

 Abbott has defended his statements by saying he is invoking language included in the U.S. Constitution.
 Some legal scholars have called it a misreading of the clause.